Quaner709/Quaner.github.io/_pages/about.md

 <ol>
 <li>
 <p><strong>榆欢小组网站 Yuufun Group Web</strong> （中文/英文网站 Both Chinese and English）<br>
+<li>Yuufun Group’s Blog: <a href="https://github.com/YuufunGroup/YuufunGroup.github.io/wiki">https://github.com/YuufunGroup/YuufunGroup.github.io/wiki</a></li>
 Yuufun Group, is the Group what i lead.
 It was bulit up by me and the others 3 persons who my friends/classmate.
 To build Yuufun Group Web is in order to show the practical achievements and observations what we made and we saw.
 To posts on the Internet, I think it will be bring u some new ideas.
-Also u can learn some Chinese Culture like Cantonese Opera or somethings else.
-It might be online soon, Just u wait (awa).</p>
+Also u can learn some Chinese Culture like Cantonese Opera or somethings else. </p>
 </li>
 <li>
 <p><strong>直南山大湾区城市网站 Chichuang-Nannun-Shanquan Greater Bay City Web</strong>（中文/英文网站 Both Chinese and English）<br>